dekz/fabio/README.md

 # Why?
 Main goal is to create a simple and extendable remote build system.
 One which can easily be run in most platforms (ruby, or jruby).

-# Core concept
+# Core concepts
-Allways #call on, never stop the chain early.
+Always #call on, never stop the chain early.
+Default your arguments where it makes sense, use the most logical default choice (i.e git with no operation is checkout)